 MARIANNE STEELE, DIRECTOR OF FUNDRAISING AND COMMUNICATIONS, THE DONKEY SANCTUARY

 Designed to be lower cost and promote the purpose and work of The Donkey Sanctuary through clever copy linked with each product.
 Based on this strategy a small range of products were designed, produced and tested in-store and in their catalogue.

 Aimed at donkey devotees and designed to be fun they created a smile by capturing the cheeky personalities of donkeys through bringing the two donkeys in the logo to life via witty interactions with the product itself.

 Iconic, contemporary, high quality and at a more premium price point, these are aimed at new and younger audiences and would create a range of cool gifts that would have appeal in their own right and not look out of place in Heals or Selfridges.

 The challenge and solution

-In the past the Charity did not have a robust, brand-led product gift strategy.
+In the past the charity did not have a robust, brand-led product gift strategy.
 A loose collective of products, branded with The Donkey Sanctuary logo were sold in their shops and through a commercial operation called Donkey World.

 We created a go-to destination for the local community, somewhere to get a great coffee, somewhere to purchase something you liked and to know that it was going to do some good.
 Somewhere to learn about the scale of and type of work done by the Charity around the world every day.
-Live webcams were fed into the shop from the local Sanctuary in Leeds to connect the shop to the purpose behind the Charity.
+In addition, live webcams were fed into the shop from the local Sanctuary in Leeds to connect the shop to the purpose behind the Charity.

 For brand products we discovered that ‘one size did not fit all’ – they needed a range that would appeal to different audiences, for different gifting moments and at different price levels.